NiishantGautam/Generative-AI/Readme.md

 2. MCP Server

- ## Events - Weather and Other alerts
+ 1. Events - Weather and Other Temperature Alerts.

- ## Automata - Playwright MCP to automate tasks
+ 2. CLI Project